AL-MARID/Lorph/README.md

     *   Discovers and deduplicates hundreds of URLs.
     *   Deeply scrapes the top URLs using proxy rotation to bypass restrictions, extracting core text, OpenGraph images, and embedded videos via Cheerio.
     *   Analyzes the newly gathered context to generate another 15-20 highly targeted queries for the next iteration to fill knowledge gaps.
-3.  **Massive Scale Compilation**: By the end of the 3 iterations, the engine compiles and processes a massive dataset (often 500-700+ sources).
+3.  **Massive Scale Compilation**:
+4. By the end of the 3 iterations, the engine compiles and organizes a massive dataset.
-4.  **Synthesis & Citation**: The most relevant extracted context is sent to the LLM to synthesize a comprehensive, expert-level final response, complete with strict inline citations and embedded rich media.
+5.  **Synthesis & Citation**: The most relevant extracted context is sent to the LLM to synthesize a comprehensive, expert-level final response, complete with strict inline citations and embedded rich media.

 ## Contributing